adobe/spectrum-web-components/documentation/components/link.md

 ## Overview

-An **sp-link** is used to turn an option on or off.
-Switches allow users to select the state of a single option at a time.
-Use a switch rather than a checkbox when activating (or deactivating) an option, instead of selecting.
+An **sp-link** allow users to navigate to a different location.
+They can be presented in-line inside a paragraph or as a standalone text.

 ## Example